austinhuang0131/joinmatrix/guide.md

 [^9]: Which is not a reasonable gauge of activity.
 First, accounts can be inactive.
 Second, if a room uses [bridges](./features/#all-about-bridges), then these accounts are counted as well, even if their activity is mostly not from Matrix (you can still interact with them, however).

 [^10]: Which, to be exact, is a special type of rooms.
-But that's too technical, so this guide will treat Space as its own thing, although similar to rooms.
+Other than that you can list rooms (and Spaces) instead of sending messages, there are no differences between a Space and a room.